cjteeter/cjteeter.github.io/_posts/2017-02-23-bp-boston-red-sox-hitting-with-two-strikes.md

 on an individual level many of the everyday players outperformed their historical level.
 As we saw that makes for a potent offense, but also suggests there is some regression coming this season.

-Head over to BP Boston to check it out: [Hitting with Two Strikes: Can the Red Sox Do It Again?](http://boston.locals.baseballprospectus.com/2017/02/14/hitting-with-two-strikes-can-the-red-sox-do-it-again/)
+Head over to BP Boston to check it out: <a href = "http://boston.locals.baseballprospectus.com/2017/02/14/hitting-with-two-strikes-can-the-red-sox-do-it-again/" target = "_blank"> Hitting with Two Strikes: Can the Red Sox Do It Again?</a>

 ***

-*Note: This post is a copy of a post from my [previous site](https://christopherteeter.wordpress.com/).*
+*Note: This post is a copy of a post from my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous site</a>.*